kenchuks44/Decoupling-CI-from-CD/README.md

 ![Screenshot (357)](https://github.com/kenchuks44/Deploying-EKS-cluster-using-Terraform-and-Jenkins/assets/88329191/5be4f57d-58e5-465f-873d-93cc32973119)

-Terraform code to create instance and other dependent resources (VPC and Security Group).
+Next, we create Terraform code to create instance and other dependent resources (VPC and Security Group).
 We will make use of existing modules where necessary

 provider.tf (cloud provider in use)
 ```